footworkjs/footwork-documentation/docs/router-outlets.md

     </outlet>
     ```

+    !!!
+Note
+        During startup/binding an outlet will *only* display its original contents.
+The `loading` display option is only inspected when an outlet *change* is made.

 ## Creating An Outlet

 An outlet is created with a declarative `<outlet name=""></outlet>` element placed in your HTML.
 The *name=""* attribute is used by the router to target that specific outlet, this value must be unique.